Students are required to maintain a 3.0 GPA for the MPA and MA Global Affairs, and a 2.75 for MAS, MSSA and MCHSA.

 - A limit on the number of courses taken in the first term.

-- Achieving a minimum grade of B in all courses during the first term.
+- A requirement that the student must achieve a minimum grade of B in all courses during the first term.

-Upon successful completion of the conditions in the first term of study, the student will be fully matriculated.
+Upon successful completion of the conditions in the first term of study, the student’s admission will be changed to one of fully matriculated.
 If a student does not meet the conditional requirements, the academic advisor will issue a letter of recommendation of dismissal to the student.
 Students may appeal the dismissal by following the Appeal Procedures.

-Policy and procedures are posted in the Graduate Studies Bulletin, pp. 33-36.
+Policy and procedures are posted in the Graduate Studies Bulletin (see pages 33-36).

 Grade Appeal Procedure